HL7/FHIRPath/spec/fluentpath.md

 * `Z` is allowed for the zero UTC offset.

 Consult the formal grammar for more details.

+#### quantity

+`quantity` is a number, integer or decimal, followed by a valid [Unified Code for Units of Measure (UCUM)](http://unitsofmeasure.org/trac) unit, expressed as a string, or a date/time unit, plural or singular:

+* year, years
+* month, months
+* week, weeks
+* day, days
+* hour, hours
+* minute, minutes
+* second, seconds
+* millisecond, milliseconds

 ### Operators
 Expressions can also contain _operators_, like those for mathematical operations and boolean logic: